 - In no more than four weeks, the student will receive an e-mail notification with a direct link to the student’s online Student Aid Report (SAR).
 If an e-mail address was not provided on the application, the information will be mailed to the student.
 An electronic copy will also be sent to KHS if so indicated.
 Please carefully read the comment section on the SAR to determine if any further action is required to complete the application process.
 If any information is incorrect, follow the instructions provided on the SAR.

 - Please register online at CampusIvy to link your FAFSA application to the Kentucky Horseshoeing School Financial Aid system.
-This is as simple as entering your name, address, and personal contact information.

 - Verification is the process by which the U.S. Department of Education requires schools to check a certain percentage of their financial aid applications for accuracy.
 If the application is selected, the student will be asked to submit additional information to the Financial Aid Office.
 (At a minimum, possible documentation will include a completed verification worksheet, student’s federal tax transcript, and if applicable, the parent’s or spouse’s tax transcript).